Volunteer Training

 When volunteering, please wear your complimentary Booksale t-shirt paired with very comfortable shoes and casual clothing that can be washed—books are dusty!

-Visit the Volunteer Table Saturday, February 18 – Friday, February 24 from 10 am to 12 noon to pick your shirt.
-You can also pick up your shirt on the volunteer limited shopping night Thursday, February 23 from 5:30 – 7:30 pm or at the start of volunteer shift.
+Pick up your shirt on the volunteer limited shopping night Thursday, February 22 from 5:30 p.m. – 7:30 p.m. or at the start of your volunteer shift.

 What should I bring to volunteer?